legendarycode3/onchain-betting-contract/README.md

 * ****Peer-to-Peer Betting:**** Peer-to-peer betting allows individuals to create custom wagers directly against one another.
 Instead of betting against a sportsbook, lock funds into a smart contract.
 The contract enforces the agreement by escrowing participant funds and releasing them according to predefined settlement conditions.
 * ****Binary Outcome Markets:**** Binary markets simplify betting into two possible outcomes: `Yes` or `No`.
 Participants buy positions based on their belief about the likelihood of an event occurring.
 Once resolved, winning positions receive payouts while losing positions expire worthless.
 * ****Cross-Chain Betting Ecosystems:**** Modern betting protocols increasingly support multiple blockchain networks.
 Users from different ecosystems can participate in shared betting markets while retaining custody of assets on their preferred chains.
 Cross-chain messaging and interoperability protocols coordinate liquidity , settlements, and market states across networks.
 * ****Automated Market Maker (AMM) Betting:**** Instead of matching bettors against each other, liquidity providers deposit funds into betting pools.
 Users then place bets against the pool itself.
+This model mirrors